bytecod3/power-energy-meter/README.md

 33 â„¦ is the closest standard resistor size below, giving a margin of safety for the ADC and is sufficiently low to prevent the CT from saturating.

 ## Conversion algorithm
-1. First we measure the voltage across the burder resistor by rapidlya sampling the ADC to digitize the AC signal by filtering out the DC ofset and calculating RMS current in the primary coil.
+1. First we measure the voltage across the burder resistor by rapidly sampling the ADC to digitize the AC signal by filtering out the DC offset and calculating RMS current in the primary coil.

 2. A FIXED value is used for the primary RMS voltage so the real power can be calculated along with the cost per KWh.